hzhang0/slurm_exp_launcher/README.md

 ### 4. Aggregating Results

-After some (or all) jobs have finished running, you can load the results that have been saved by your training script, with something like this:
+After all (or some) jobs have finished running, you can load the results that have been saved by your training script, with something like this:
 ```
 import pandas as pd
 from pathlib import Path
 import pickle
 import json

-output_root = Path('YOUR_OUTPUT_DIR')
+output_root = Path('YOUR_OUTPUT_DIR') # can optionally subset to EXPERIMENT_NAME
 ress = []

 for i in output_root.glob('**/done'):